charbelrami/chocolatier/readme.md

 ### addKeyedChildren

-`addKeyedChildren(childKey, createChildFunc, symbols)` adds a list of children to a DOM element, where each child is identified by a unique key.
+`addKeyedChildren(symbol, generateKeyNodePair, symbols)` adds a list of children to a DOM element, where each child is identified by a unique key.
 Symbols must be provided to track the dependent states.
 The children are updated whenever any of the dependent states change.

 ```js
 const list = createState([